Website

 The site was designed to be fully responsive so that users could easily book their flights on any type of device, being the standard for airlines worldwide for some time.
 The previous site was lacking the optimization for adapting fully to mobile devices, severely affecting the company's sales and targets.

 *The information displayed in this section is general information that describes typical methods and techniques, and information, that has already been disclosed in public media.
-The level of ambiguity in the information is intentional.
+The level of ambiguity is intentional.

 Discovery Phase*